Short path distillation protocol

 b. the centered port on the Summit Research Triple offset flask is the thermo port.

-c. the offset port on the Summit Research Triple offset flask is the SPD head location port.
+c. the offset port on the Summit Research Triple offset flask is the short path distillation head location port.

 e. insert the 14/20 head plug at top of spd head.